ractivejs/ractivejs.github.io/docs/API/Initialization Options.md

 }
 ```

-If you need to do additional post-processing on the partials, the function option receives post-processed data and a [Parse Object](Helper Objects/Parse.md) that provides helper methods for template manipulation.

-During a [`ractive.reset()`](../API/Instance Methods.md#ractive.reset()), function partials will be re-evaluated.
+During a [`ractive.reset()`](../API/Instance Methods.md#ractive.reset()), function partials are re-evaluated.
 If the return value changes, the Ractive instance will be re-rendered.

 ---

 ## preserveWhitespace

-_`(boolean)`_
+`(boolean)`

+Whether or not to preserve whitespace in templates when parsing.
 Defaults to `false`.

-Whether or not to preserve whitespace in templates when parsing.
-(Whitespace in `<pre>` elements is always preserved.)
+Whitespace in `<pre>` elements are always preserved.
+The browser will still deal with whitespace in the normal fashion.

 ```js
 var ractive = new Ractive({
   template: '<p>hello\n\n  \tworld   </p>',
   preserveWhitespace: false //default
 });

 console.log( ractive.toHTML() );
 // "<p>hello world</p>"